Amritpal Singh: Personal life

 On 10 February 2023, Amritpal married Kirandeep Kaur, a native of Jalandhar district who used to live in the United Kingdom.
 Amritpal described it as an instance of "reverse migration" and encouraged Punjabis to return to Punjab and settle there.
 As of March 2023, she resides in Jallupur Khera, the native village of Amritpal Singh.
+She was barred from boarding a flight to England in 3 months after the arrest of her husband in 2023.